reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

         region: ${AWS_SQS_REGION}
 ```

-And just like that, we have successfully given our application the ability to poll messages from an SQS queue.
+And just like that, we have successfully given our application the ability to poll messages from our SQS queue.
 With the addition of the above configuration properties, Spring Cloud AWS will automatically create the necessary SQS-related beans required by our application.

 ### Consuming Messages from SQS Queue